KyMidd/ActionJiraCommitValidate/README.md

 # Jira Commit Validate

-This Action is capable of reading all commits a branch has that deviate from a base branch, and will derive on each commit the leading ticket number.
-That ticket number will be checked against Jira using an API call to validate that the ticket exists.
+This Action reads all commits on a PR branch that deviate from a base branch, and checks each commit for a leading ticket number (at the beginning).
+It then checks to make sure that ticket number exists in a Jira instance you specify to make sure the ticket exists.

-PRs can be blocked from merging if this API call derives that a Jira ticket doesn't exist for each commit.
+You can (and should) block PRs from being merged if this Action fails - you can do so by creating branch policies to protect branches and requiring this Action succeeds in order to merge.

 If there is a failure, users should rebase their branch's commit history to contain only valid commits that link real Jira tickets.
+A great command to do this is: `git reset --soft  && git commit -a && git rebase master`.

+There's more information on this Action at Medium here: https://medium.com/@kymidd/lets-do-devops-github-action-check-if-each-commit-contains-valid-jira-ticket-id-63693def70a8

 # Example call of this action